MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/deploy/How-to-install-Orchestrator-from-the-command-prompt.md

 author:  bwren
 ms.prod:  system-center-threshold
 keywords:
-ms.date:  2016-06-28
+ms.date:  2016-08-18
 title:  How to install System Center Technical Preview   Orchestrator from the command prompt ms.technology:  orchestrator ms.assetid:  7de1f456-5312-40fc-bd14-9f322f951634
 ---

-# How to install System Center Technical Preview - Orchestrator from the command prompt
+# How to install System Center 2016 - Orchestrator from the command prompt

->Applies To: System Center 2016 Technical Preview - Orchestrator
+>Applies To: System Center 2016 - Orchestrator

 To install Orchestrator at a command prompt, use Setup.exe with the command-line options in the following table.